Maintenance management costs can be significant!

 Try to build in buffer time to handle such work.
 Break each day or week into periods for planned maintenance based on category A (must be done), B (should be done sometime soon) and C (nice to do).
 Schedule unplanned maintenance as needed around time for category C or even category B maintenance.
 This can help prevent cascading maintenance issues and associated continuous firefighting.
 You can read more about this in “7 Breakdown Maintenance Planning Tips With CMMS Software“.

-4. Create a maintenance calendar of work to be done in the next month, quarter or year by equipment and or location.
+4. Create a maintenance calendar of scheduled work in the next month, quarter or year for critical equipment.

 Share maintenance dates on critical equipment with operations.
 Make sure that it will not conflict with their plans.
 Learn more about the value of this calendar in “Equipment Maintenance Calendars & Scheduling Preventive Maintenance“.